 We all know by now that breakfast is the most important meal of the day.
 A healthy breakfast sets the tone for your day.
-It gives you energy, balances your blood sugar, and helps minimize the risk of a mid-morning trip to the vending machine.
+It gives you energy, balances your blood sugar, and helps minimize the risk of a mid-morning trip to Starbucks.

 The reason I eat overnight oats for breakfast from Monday to Wednesday is that they're easy to prep on Sunday and not have to think about it for three whole days.

-Since most overnight oat recipes use oats, chia seeds, and some kind of fresh fruit, they provide around 8 to 12g of fibre.
+Since most overnight oat recipes use oats, chia seeds, and some kind of fresh fruit, they provide around 8 to 12 grams of fiber per serving.
 If your week starts out with a lot of running around, they're also easy to eat on-the-go.

-Here are some of my favourite overnight oats recipes to add to your next meal plan:
+Here are some of my favorite overnight oats recipes to add to your next meal plan:

 Thursday & Friday: Smoothies

 Once my overnight oats run out, I switch to smoothies for breakfast.
-This works perfectly because most of the ingredients for smoothie making are frozen, so there's no need to worry about them staying fresh!
+Having smoothies later in the week is perfect as most of the ingredients for smoothies are frozen, so there's no need to worry about them staying fresh if you grocery shop on the weekend.
 Smoothies are also incredibly quick to make in the morning, so there’s no excuse to skip breakfast.

-Nutritionally, I love smoothies because it’s easy to sneak a ton of veggies in!
-My favourites are frozen cauliflower and leafy greens.
-I always add protein powder (usually plant-based) to balance blood sugar and keep myself feeling full.
+Nutritionally, I love smoothies because they make it easy to sneak a ton of veggies in!
+My favorites are frozen cauliflower and leafy greens.
+I always add protein powder to balance blood sugar and keep myself feeling full.

-Here are some of my favourite smoothie recipes to add to your next meal plan:
+Here are some of my favorite smoothie recipes to add to your next meal plan:

-On the weekend I like to devote a little more time to cooking, and get more creative in the kitchen.
-My weekend breakfasts are the wildcard, but they usually consist of eggs with some kind of starch, and whatever else I have kicking around from my last grocery shop.
+On the weekend I tend to have a little more time for cooking, and I like to get more creative in the kitchen.
+My weekend breakfasts usually consist of eggs with some kind of starch, and whatever else I have kicking around from my last grocery shop.

 I almost always eat my eggs whole, since the yolks contain healthy fats and vital nutrients like choline, which are important for brain health.
 Pairing eggs with a starch like toast, plantains, or oats, provides sustained energy for fuelling whatever weekend adventures I find myself on.

-Here are some of my favourite egg-based breakfast recipes to add to your next meal plan:
+Here are some of my favorite egg-based breakfast recipes to add to your next meal plan: